alleyhector/jc-cloud-cannon/README.md

 $ s3_website push
 ```

-That will deploy the site tot the Citi Bike S3 bucket.
+That will deploy the site to the Citi Bike S3 bucket.
 Viewable [here](http://www.citibikejc.com.s3-website-us-east-1.amazonaws.com).
 The first time you run this you many need to install Java for [s3_website](https://github.com/laurilehmijoki/s3_website) which is written in Scala.

 NOTE: The actual domain is hosted on a CDN so it may take up to an hour for new content to appear on the respective domain.